Home > Analyses > Financial Services > BlackRock, Inc.

 Business Model & Company Overview

-BlackRock, Inc., founded in 1988 and headquartered in New York City, stands as a dominant force in the asset management industry.
-It operates a comprehensive ecosystem of investment products and services, catering to institutional, intermediary, and individual investors worldwide.
-Its core mission revolves around managing a broad spectrum of portfolios, from equity and fixed income to alternative investments, creating a cohesive platform that addresses diverse client needs across multiple asset classes.
+BlackRock, Inc., founded in 1988 and headquartered in New York City, dominates the asset management industry with a comprehensive ecosystem serving institutional, intermediary, and individual investors.
+Its core mission integrates investment management, risk advisory, and diversified portfolio strategies across equity, fixed income, and alternative assets, creating a unified platform that addresses broad financial needs globally.

 Financial Performance & Fundamental Metrics

-This section provides an overview of BlackRock, Inc.’s income statement, key financial ratios, and dividend payout policy to aid investment decisions.
+I analyze BlackRock, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.

 Income Statement